Blog

 If you have a meaningful amount to give, you'll eventually face this question.
 Here's how the two structures actually compare — tax treatment, control, cost, administrative burden, and legacy — and how to choose based on what you actually want.

-The IRS asks about your conflict of interest policy on Form 1023 and every Form 990.
-What to include, how annual disclosures work, and the recusal procedures.
+IRS Form 1023 and Form 990 both ask about it.
+What your policy must include, how annual disclosures work, and the recusal steps that protect your board.

 Every 501(c)(3) public charity files Form 990 each year.
 Which version (990-N, EZ, or full), when it's due, and the mistakes that trigger IRS follow-up.